h3rald/min/site/contents/_includes/_reference-stack.md

 Prepends {{a1}} to the quotation on top of the stack.#}

 {#op||dip||{{a1}} ({{a2}})||{{a0p}} {{a1}}||
-Removes the first and second element from the stack, unquotes the first element, and restores the second element.#}
+Removes the first and second element from the stack, dequotes the first element, and restores the second element.#}

 {#op||dup||{{a1}}||{{a1}} {{a1}}||
 Duplicates the first element on the stack.#}